shubhamkumarjha123/py_codes/folder/mul_or_sum.md

-# Take 2 no in input if the product of no's is greater than 500, then return their sum otherwise return their product only.
+# Take 2 no. in input if the product of no's is greater than 500, then return their sum otherwise return their product only.

 ```python